trappify/hv_local/README.md

 - Authenticates against the local Homevolt web UI (HTTP or HTTPS, with optional certificate validation).
 - Collects detailed telemetry: system status, LTE/Wi-Fi state, battery modules and cycle counts, grid/solar/load power, voltages, and schedule setpoints.
 - Provides rich state attributes (warning/info strings, module SOC, attribution) so dashboards can show context alongside each sensor.
-Each battery module also exposes its own sensors for SOC, min/max cell temperature, cycle count, available energy (kWh), and alarm status.
+Battery modules expose SOC, min/max cell temperature, cycle count, available energy (kWh), and alarm status when the gateway reports them.
 - Packaged for HACS: add this repository as a custom source and install it on **any** Home Assistant instance.
 - Surfaces health and problem indicators from `/error_report.json`:
   - `sensor.homevolt_health` (`ok`/`warning`/`error`/`unknown`) with warning/error counts and active items in attributes.